Dequilla/slideshow/README.md

 Still in early stages.

 ## Try it out!
+You can take a look at: https://dequilla.github.io/slideshow/

 To try it out locally without a server you will need to use firefox since chromes security in loading files locally is too strict.

-Otherwise upload this to a server and it should work(yet to be tested however).
+Otherwise upload this to a server and it should work.

 ## Usage
 Every slideshow is meant to be defined with a json document and to add it to the source page you just include it: